-The intent of the Mesa West Bluffs Urban Plan is to allow opportunities for live/work and residential development in the Urban Plan area.
-The Urban Plan does not include any major intensification of land uses, ensuring that the development of live/work units or residential development can be adequately supported by the existing roadway network.
-The emphasis of the Plan is to improve the area by providing visual enhancement and encouraging the development of live/work units or residential loft development.
-A live/work unit is a mixed-use development composed of commercially or industrially oriented joint-work and living quarters in the same building, where typically the primary use is a place of work and where there are separately designated residential areas for each unit.
+The 19 West Urban Plan establishes an overlay zoning district which allows for limited residential development in specific areas of Westside Costa Mesa which are zoned industrial and commercial.
+The Urban Plan does not include any major intensification of land uses, ensuring that the development of live/work units or residential development can be adequately supported by the City's existing circulation system.
+The emphasis of the plan is to improve the Urban Plan area by providing visual enhancement and encouraging the development of live/work units or residential loft development.
+A live/work unit is a mixed-use development composed of commercially or industrially oriented joint-work and living quarters in the same building.

-The land use regulations within the Urban Plan may only be processed ('activated") through a "Master Plan" entitlement.
-The first-step in the review process is the "Master Plan Screening", which was conducted by City Council on November 16, 2021, as noted above.
+The land use regulations within the Urban Plan may only be processed ("activated") through a "Master Plan" entitlement.
+The first step in the process is the "Master Plan Screening", which was conducted by City Council on January 18, 2022, as noted above.
 Pursuant to CMMC Table 13-29(c), the final review authority for Master Plans and Tentative Tract Maps is the Planning Commission.

-Live/work units feature a building type that provides both employment and housing within an integrated unit.
+Live/work units feature a building type that provides both employment and housing within an integrated development.
 As a hybrid of living and working quarters, live/work development contributes to the diversity of land uses.
 The Urban Plan offers flexible development standards and allows for deviations from the requirements to encourage live/work units (the applicant is proposing a deviation from minimum lot size).
-To promote this type of urban housing, live/work units will typically not feature the same extent of open space amenities (pools, picnic areas, etc.), as those amenities in strictly residential development.
-Increased densities of up to 20 units per acre, and up to 1.0 FAR are permitted in live/work developments.
+To promote this type of urban housing, live/work units will typically not feature the same extent of open space amenities (pools, picnic areas, etc.), as those amenities in strictly residential areas.
+Increased densities up to 20 units per acre, and up to 1.0 FAR are permitted in live/work developments.

-As permitted in the Urban Plan, land use regulations of the base zoning district are superseded by the regulations contained in the Mesa West Bluffs Urban Plan.
+As permitted in the Urban Plan, land use regulations of the base zoning district are superseded by the regulations contained in the 19 West Urban Plan.
 Deviations to specific requirements are permitted if the property is greater than one-acre in size.
-Since the property is 0.46 acres, the project must comply with all development standards and is not eligible to request any additional deviations, with the exception of allowing for a lot size less than one-acre.
+Since the property is 0.44 acres, the project must comply with all development standards and is not eligible to request any additional deviations, with the exception of allowing for a lot size less than one-acre.